Our courses cover a range of levels that are simple to explain.

 Foundation degrees, HNDs, Level 5 diplomas

 Higher National Diploma (HND) – a vocationally focused higher education qualification offered in the UK.
-Completion of an HND is considered equivalent to the second year of a three year degree course.
-You can ‘Top-UP’ your foundation degree to a full Bachelor’s degree with a one year ‘Top-Up’ course.
+Completion of a HND is considered equivalent to the second year of a three year degree course.
+You can ‘top-up’ your Foundation degree to a full Bachelor’s degree with a one year ‘top-up’ course.

 Bachelor’s degrees (e.g. BA or BSc)